atbcb/usab-uswds/_research/human-measures-mobility-aids/guidelines-aircraft.md

 title: Guidelines for Aircraft Boarding Chairs Technical Paper
 order-number: 0
 research-title: Guidelines for Aircraft Boarding Chairs Technical Paper
-Status: Completed
+status: completed
-Year-Completed: 1987
+year-completed: 1987
-Topic: Guidelines for Aircraft Boarding Chairs
+topic: Guidelines for Aircraft Boarding Chairs
 ---

 A Technical Paper on the Design of Chairs Used Primarily for Enplaning and Deplaning Physically Handicapped Passengers